alphaofficial/alphaofficial/README.md

 I'm ~~a shadow monarch lost in a human world~~ a fullstack developer.

-- 🔭 My day job involves building scaleable software using Typscript, NodeJS, React, Graphql, Prisma AWS and other cool technologies
+- 🔭 My main technologies are Typscript, NodeJS, React, React-Native, Graphql, Prisma and AWS.
 - 🚀 I'm also learning to build web3 and blockchain applications with Ethereum, Rust and solidity.
 - 🌭 My dream: `while(sleeping){money++;}`
 - ⚡ Fun fact: If you traveled at the speed of light, time would stop